syncfusion-content/blazor-docs/blazor/scheduler/row-auto-height.md

 ![IgnoreWhitespace](images/ignore-whitespace.png)

-> The property `IgnoreWhitspace` will be applicable only when `EnableAutoRowHeight` feature is enabled in the Scheduler.
+> The property `IgnoreWhitespace` will be applicable only when `EnableAutoRowHeight` feature is enabled in the Scheduler.